carlo-nomes/msg-to-eml/USER_GUIDE.md

 # MSG to EML Converter - User Guide

-## For Your Dad 👨‍💻
+## Getting Started

-This is a simple app to convert MSG email files to EML format, so they can be opened in any email program like Mail, Outlook, or Thunderbird.
+This application converts Microsoft Outlook MSG email files to the standard EML format, making them compatible with any email program like Mail, Outlook, or Thunderbird.

-### How to Use the App
+### Usage Instructions

-1. **Open the App**: Double-click on "MSG to EML Converter.app"
+1. **Launch the Application**: Start the MSG to EML Converter application

-2. **Convert a Single File**:
+2. **Single File Conversion**:

    - Click "Browse" next to "MSG File" and select your .msg file
    - Click "Browse" next to "Output EML" to choose where to save the converted file
    - Click "Convert File"

-3. **Convert Multiple Files (Batch)**:
+3. **Batch Conversion**:

    - Click "Browse" next to "Input Folder" and select the folder containing your .msg files
    - Click "Browse" next to "Output Folder" to choose where to save all converted files
-   - **Check "Search subfolders recursively"** if you want to find MSG files in subfolders too
+   - **Check "Search subfolders recursively"** if you want to include MSG files in subfolders
    - Click "Convert All Files"

-4. **Watch the Progress**: The app will show you what it's doing in the status area at the bottom
+4. **Monitor Progress**: The application displays conversion status in the status area

-### What You Get
+### Conversion Results

-- Each .msg file becomes a .eml file
+- Each .msg file is converted to a .eml file
-- The .eml files can be opened in any email program
+- .eml files are compatible with all standard email programs
-- All email content, attachments, and information is preserved
+- All email content, attachments, and metadata are preserved
-- **Non-MSG files are ignored** (you'll see a warning about how many were skipped)
+- **Non-MSG files are automatically ignored** (the application will report how many were skipped)
-- **Subdirectories are searched** when recursive mode is enabled
+- **Subdirectories are processed** when recursive mode is enabled

-### If Something Goes Wrong
+### Troubleshooting

-- Make sure the .msg files aren't corrupted
+- Ensure .msg files are not corrupted or password-protected
-- Check that you have permission to write to the output folder
+- Verify you have write permissions to the output folder
-- The status area will show any error messages
+- Check the status area for detailed error messages
-- **Don't worry about warnings** - they just tell you about non-MSG files that were ignored
+- **Warnings about ignored files are normal** - they indicate non-MSG files that were skipped

 ### Example